-(True: Sharing needles for drug use with someone living with HIV is one of the easiest ways to get HIV)
+(True: Sharing needles for drug use with someone living with HIV is one of the easiest ways to get HIV.
+Stopping injection drug use can lower the chances of getting HIV a lot as can using new, sterile needles instead of sharing needles.
+The only certain way to prevent HIV and other STDs is abstinence from sexual activity and drug use.)

-10. If someone with HIV is bleeding, they can transmit HIV to someone else
+10. If someone with HIV is bleeding, they can transmit HIV to someone else.
 (True: HIV infection is transmissible from infected blood.
 The other person would need to have a cut on their own skin, however, in order for the virus to get into their body.)